A linearization map for genuine equivariant algebraic $K$-theory: Introduction

 \begin{introtheorem}[\cref{KTheoryExists,K theory splitting}] Let $G$ be a finite group.
 For any coefficient system of rings $\underline{S}\colon \mathcal{O}^{\rm op}_{G}\to \mathrm{Ring}$ there is a genuine $G$-spectrum $K_G(\underline{S})$ whose $G$-fixed points split

 where $K(\underline{S}^H_{\theta})$ is the ordinary algebraic $K$-theory of the twisted group ring $\underline{S}^H_{\theta} = \underline{S}(G/H)_\theta[WH]$. \end{introtheorem}

+Our construction of genuine $G$-spectra makes use of some technical result which reframes a result of \cite{malkiewich/merling:2016} in terms of $2$-categorical input.
+The main results are \cref{MMProp4.6} and \cref{Theorem: construction examples and maps} which describe exactly what data needs to be provided to construct examples of spectral Mackey functors and morphisms between them.
+We expect that these results should have applications beyond the present work.

-In particular, given a $G$-space $X$ for a finite group $G$, we can form a coefficient system of rings $\ZZ[\underline{\pi_1(X)}]\colon \mathcal{O}_G^{\rm op}\to {\rm Ring}$ given by We then obtain a genuine $G$-spectrum $K_G(\ZZ[\underline{\pi_1(X)}])$ and when $X^H$ is connected for all $H$ the $G$-fixed points split as In this specific case, we recover a result of L\"uck \cite[\S 10]{Luck}, although we note that \cref{intro K theory splitting} does not seem to be comparable to L\"uck's work in general.
+An important example of a coefficient system of rings in this paper is the following.
+Given a $G$-space $X$ for a finite group $G$, we can form a coefficient system of rings $\ZZ[\underline{\pi_1(X)}]\colon \mathcal{O}_G^{\rm op}\to {\rm Ring}$ given by We then obtain a genuine $G$-spectrum $K_G(\ZZ[\underline{\pi_1(X)}])$ and when $X^H$ is connected for all $H$ the $G$-fixed points split as In this case, we recover a result of L\"uck \cite[\S 10]{Luck}, although we note that \cref{intro K theory splitting} does not seem to be comparable to L\"uck's work in general.
 Via this identification with L\"uck's constructions, we immediately deduce that the genuine $G$-spectrum $K_G(\ZZ[\underline{\pi_1(X)}])$ provides a home for equivariant analogues of the Euler characteristic, the Wall finiteness obstruction, and Whitehead torsion.

 The spectrum $K(\ZZ[\pi_1(X)])$ is closely related to another spectrum $A(X)$ called the \textit{Waldhausen $A$-theory} of $X$, whose homotopy groups describe the stable geometry of $X$.
 For example, the stable parametrized $h$-cobordism theorem relates the $A$-theory of a smooth manifold $M$ to a space of stable $h$-cobordisms which contains information about the diffeomorphism group of $M$ \cite{waldhausen:1983,WaldhausenJahrenRognes}.
 The spectrum $A(X)$ comes equipped with a \emph{linearization map} which is known to be $2$-connected \cite{waldhausen:1983}.
 Consequently, the Wall finiteness obstruction and Whitehead torsion (which live in quotients of $K_0(\ZZ[\pi_1(X)])$ and $K_1(\ZZ[\pi_1(X)])$, respectively) can be lifted to elements of the homotopy groups of $A(X)$.
 The linearization, together with the Dundas--Goodwillie--McCarthy theorem, has been utilized to great effect for computations \cite{Dundas,Klein-Rognes}.